pcardotatgit/lab_simulator-001/README.md

 Instructions for SecureX / Cisco XDR interaction are given into the [Detect, Alert and Block Threat Use Case](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/100-SecureX_automation_lab) lab.

-If you click into the hacker icon you will see a cmd console opens.
+If you click into the hacker icon, then you will see a cmd console opens.

 You can type anything into the edit field.

-## Start the simulator when python package is already installed :
+## Start the simulator when python package and modules are already installed :

 Open a CMD console into the code folder and type :

-    a
+type the letter
+    **a**
-For starting the python virtual environment
+To start the python virtual environment

-and then :
+and then the letter:

-    b
+    **b**

-For starting the simulator
+To starting the simulator

 Ready to go !